Frequently Asked Question & Answers for the Modern Warrior

 Most of our clients will say their custom fitted armor fits them great.
 However everyone has their own personal preference of how armor should fit.

 We will craft your samurai armor to fit you to the best of our ability.
 It is important to remember that all people are different shapes, builds, sizes and may prefer items to fit them differently.
 Two people may be the same size chest but the same shirt might fit differently.
 The sizes you provide in your order are used by our Katchû-shi (armor smith) for reference when crafting your armor.
 They will look at all your sizes and do their best to craft the armor to fit you properly.
-This is also because certain plates are crafted to a certain height and width, so sometimes client sizes might fall within these dimensions.
+This is also because certain plates are crafted to a certain height and width, so sometimes client sizes might fall within these dimensions and have a difference of 3cm.
 Although most of our clients state that their custom armor fits them very well, we can not guarantee exact sizing or fitting.

 I want to build and paint my own armor, do you sell unfinished or parts of the armor only?